 - Allows for adaptation to climate change; - ii.
 Is well planned to allow cost effective ongoing management of the GI; - iii.
 Is accompanied by a management plan; - iv.
 Links areas of biodiversity; - v.
 Is provided at the earliest feasible stage; - vi.
 Includes proposals for walking, cycling and equestrian routes provided they contribute to a network of attractive and functional non-motorised travel routes, with appropriate signage, throughout the district; - vii.
-Protect the following disused railway line routes and associated infrastructure including the access routes to them, (Bishops Waltham, Meon Valley and Winchester) within the district as shown on the Policies Map, so they are safeguarded for existing, and potential future use as non-motorised travel routes.
+Protect the following disused railway line routes and associated infrastructure including the access routes to them, (Bishops Waltham, Meon Valley and Winchester) within the district as shown on the Policies Map, so they are safeguarded for existing, and potential future use as nonmotorised travel routes. - viii.
+Watercourses are safeguarded and improved for quality, amenity, biodiversity and quantity.